 Simry emphasized that the organization views the communities they work with as both partners and beneficiaries.
 The work that they do is not charity – while Comet-ME does not charge for the instillation of the infrastructure, individuals do pay their own energy bills.
 Simry explained that this ensures that the communities have a sense of ownership over the resources newly made available to them.
 The residents retain their self-dependence and pride.

 The different living realities are a result of the hostilities within the region.
 The Israeli-Palestinian conflict manifests itself in long-term aggressive action.
 The Israeli Civil Administration (ICA) controls building and infrastructure development in Area C. They mandate building permits for the construction of any facilities.
 It can sometimes take five years for any decision on the permit application to be released.
 Even then, the ICA often rejects the application.
-The ICA qualifies the Palestinian buildings as illegal even while their own settlements are illegal according to international law.
+The ICA qualifies the Palestinian buildings as illegal even while their own settlements go against international law.

 Comet-ME aims to alleviate the difficulties of living in such a conflict-ridden environment.
 As a part of their mission, Comet-ME cites, “The poverty and marginalization [of Palestinian refugees] … and in particular the absence of energy infrastructure, is more a product of the political situation than of geography or economics.”
 The organization delivers basic utilities to enable the Palestinian’s resilience against the Israeli government.
 When asked if any of the Palestinians in Area C seemed likely to consider moving away, Simry said, “No. The people that are there, they are staying.
 But they do want to have access to services.”

 Comet-ME has also experienced difficulty with building in the region.
 In June of 2017, Israeli authorities came to Jib al-Deeb, a community Comet-ME had been servicing, and cut the power lines to the solar panels generating the community’s energy.
-96 solar panels and other expensive electronics were seized, and the community was left powerless for three months in the heat of summer.
+Batteries were seized, and the community was left powerless for three months in the heat of summer.
 Three months later, Comet-ME managed to get the batteries returned and the photovoltaic system functioning again.
 Still, tensions between the community and the Israeli government remain.

 Despite the difficulties faced in implementing their service, Comet-ME has succeeded in improving the lifestyles of many different communities.
 With access to energy, chores such as laundry, cooking, and churning butter have increased efficiency.
 The butter in particular is valuable as it is one of the primary products sold to support the Palestinians’ livelihood.
-Students can study after dark.
 With the services provided by Comet-ME, residents of the area gain not just utilities, but time, physical energy, and money.